sagemath/sage-archive-2023-02-01/README.md

 1. Optional: You might install optional packages of interest to you: type `./sage --optional` to get a list.

-1. Optional: It is recommended that you have both LaTeX and the ImageMagick tools (e.g. the "convert" command) installed since some plotting functionality benefits from it.

 Troubleshooting
 ---------------

-If you have problems building Sage, check the Sage Installation Guide, and also note the following.
+If you have problems building Sage, check the Sage Installation Guide, as well as the version-specific Sage Installation FAQ in the [Sage Release Tour](https://wiki.sagemath.org/ReleaseTours) corresponding to the version that you are installing.

+Also note the following.
 Each separate component of Sage is contained in an spkg; these are stored in `build/pkgs/`.
 As each one is built, a build log is stored in `logs/pkgs/`, so you can browse these to find error messages.
 If an spkg fails to build, the whole build